tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_review_processes.md

 For example, suppose you identify about 12 steps for implementing a product, and the bulk of the docs are related to this implementation.
 Get buy-in and approval from the product team for the steps.
 If you have mini-outlines for each step, even better.
 In this outline review, the product team doesn't need to actually read the content.
 You can talk through the steps and explain the outline at a high level.
 Once you've nailed down these large pieces, start drafting out the details in each topic.

 {: .tip}
-For tips about creating workflow maps in docs, see [Principle 1: Let users switch between macro and micro views](https://idratherbewriting.com/simplifying-complexity/macro-micro.html).
 In this phase of the document review, you're drawing a *map* of the instructions.
 You're not yet blazing the trail (writing the content).
+For tips about creating workflow maps in docs and why they're important, see [Principle 1: Let users switch between macro and micro views](https://idratherbewriting.com/simplifying-complexity/macro-micro.html).

 ## Meeting 2: Questions review